davidji99/rollrest-go/README.md

-# go-rollbarest
+# rollbar-go
-Go library for accessing the Rollbar Rest API
+rollbar-go is a Go client library for accessing the [Rollbar REST APIs](https://explorer.docs.rollbar.com/).